Southeast

 This CBD (Central Business District) coffee stop needs to expand into the French Quarter.
 During one trip, I visited the Canal Street location several times for an afternoon summertime pick-me-up.

 The coffee was great, though I was really enamored with the small ice used in their iced drinks.
-Several New Orleans restaurants, like Rudy Slipper Cafe, serve its coffee.
+Several New Orleans restaurants, like Rudy Slipper Cafe, serve their coffee.

 French Truck Coffee serves a variety of barista-made coffees and teas.
 Diners can also purchase baked goods, including the Almond Croissant.